 This half-day course will give you the confidence that your minutes are a professional, accurate and readable summary of a meeting.

-This course supports teams producing written proposals or pitches, perhaps in answer to a request for proposal, and often to a tight timetable.
+This course supports teams producing written proposals or pitches, perhaps in answer to a request for proposal or invitation to tender, and often to a tight timetable.
 Although the written document often takes second place to the face-to-face session, it is still critical in creating the right impression of your business’s ability to deliver what the client is looking for.
 Come along if you write pitches or proposals and would like to refresh your approach and increase your hit rate.

-This report-writing course is for anyone in business who wants to produce reports that impress, convince or persuade their colleagues or clients.
+This report-writing course is for anyone wanting to produce reports that impress, convince or persuade their colleagues or clients.
 All reports, whatever their purpose, need to be well researched, well organised and well written.
-The reader needs to be able to find the information that interests them, and quickly absorb the crucial points.
+Readers need to be able to find the information that interests them, and quickly absorb the crucial points.

-This course will enhance the skills of anyone writing copy for articles or client alerts for publication either in hard copy or (increasingly) online.
+This course enhances the skills of anyone writing articles or client alerts for publication either in hard copy or online.
 We look at the whole process including deciding the topic, finding the “So what?” point and writing stylishly and persuasively.